Kwame Nkrumah, the father and architect of Ghana’s

 to free Ghana and other African countries from the hands of colonial masters

-was a bitter issue which the West and America weren’t prepared to handle.
+was a bitter issue that the West and America weren’t prepared to handle.

 “We have won the battle and again rededicate ourselves; our